 Hip Surgery Recovery and Results

 Daily activity and exercise will help one regain the use and strength of their new joint and surrounding weak muscles.
-Physical therapy will be a routine activity for a while after the surgery and recovery varies from person to person, but in most cases, people are doing well three months after the procedure.
+In most cases, people are doing well three months after the procedure.

 The new hip joint results in reduced pain and increased range of motion, allowing one to participate in activities without pain or stress.

-To schedule a consultation at one of our two conveniently located South Florida locations, call South Florida Orthopedic Group (fka Meli Orthopedic Centers of Excellence) in Fort Lauderdale at (954) 771-8177 or in Margate at (954) 580-4080.
+To schedule a consultation at one of our two conveniently located South Florida locations, call South Florida Orthopedic Group (formerly known as Meli Orthopedic Centers of Excellence) in Fort Lauderdale at (954) 771-8177 or in Margate at (954) 580-4080.
 We are always happy to answer any questions you may have.